ngokhoa1202/cs-note/operating-system/unix/linux/shell-and-scripting/commands/vim command.md

 Ctrl+w +/-                    # Increase/decrease window height
 Ctrl+w >/<                    # Increase/decrease window width
 ```
 ### Buffer Management

-==Buffers are in-memory text files==.
+- Buffers are in-memory text files.
 Multiple buffers can be open with one or more visible in windows.

 ```vim title="Buffer commands"
 :ls                           # List all buffers